StevenGann/stevengann.github.io/_posts/2025-08-21-Effective-Vibe-Coding.md

 AI agents are **not a replacement for skilled human developers.** They lack the experience, architectural vision, and problem-solving intuition that comes from years of building real systems.
 They can't make the high-level decisions that determine whether a project succeeds or fails.
 Some businesses, lured by the promise of rapid cost savings, have made the mistake of firing experienced developers and expecting non-programmers to use AI tools to generate code with minimal oversight.
 This approach is deeply misguided and inevitably leads to disaster.
 Without the judgment and expertise of skilled developers, projects quickly accumulate technical debt, suffer from poor architecture, and become difficult to maintain or scale.
 AI-generated code, when left unchecked, often misses critical edge cases, security concerns, and long-term maintainability considerations that experienced developers instinctively account for.

 Similarly, AI agents are **not a fire-and-forget "easy button" for development.** The fantasy of describing an application in a single sentence and getting production-ready code is exactly that—a fantasy.
 AI agents require careful guidance, constant oversight, and frequent course correction.
 They work best when treated as sophisticated tools that augment human capability rather than replace human judgment.
+As I discussed in [my cautionary follow-up on vibe coding](https://stevengann.com/posts/Vibe-Coding-Again/), blind trust in AI-generated code can lead to serious technical debt and maintenance nightmares.

 ### What They ARE